If you aren’t growing catmint already, you should be! Catmint is a gorgeous addition to almost any garden landscape! Start growing catmint today!

 Plant Type: Perennial.

-Special Features: Catmints often bloom twice in a grow season.
+Special Features: They often bloom twice in a grow season.
 Expect a fall and a spring bloom.
 Catmint plants are attractive to deer and will grow to be drought resistant once mature.

-How to Get Started: Plant catmint in the spring.
+How to Get Started: Plant in the spring.
 Use cuttings or grow it from seed, but start seed propagation (or just general planting) after the final frost in your area.
-Space your seeds or cuttings at least a foot apart because catmint needs plenty of room to grow.
-Catmints do best when contained by edging or a container.
+Space your seeds or cuttings at least a foot apart because this plant needs plenty of room to grow.
+They do best when contained by edging or a container.
 Use mulch to help the soil retain water and keep weeds away.
 Deadhead blooms if you feel it gets to be too bushy.

 When to Harvest: Catmint is not a perennial that you should expect a harvest from.
 You can cut the blooms if desired, for a vase, but I tend to think that they die off too quickly…and the petals get everywhere!

-What to Plant It With: Plant your catmint plants with Bee Balm, peonies, and Loosestrife.
+What to Plant It With: Plant with Bee Balm, peonies, and Loosestrife.